nr1q/Vagrantfile/README.md

 # Vagrant Web Development Environment

 A Vagrant-powered virtual machine for a robust and customizable local web development environment.
 This box provisions an Ubuntu 22.04 (Jammy Jellyfish) server with a full suite of common development tools, including Apache, multiple PHP versions, MariaDB, MongoDB, Node.js, and more.
+This project is inspired on [Vaprobash by Chris Fidao](https://github.com/fideloper/Vaprobash)

 ## 📋 Prerequisites